Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Numerical Results

-Fig. \ref{fig:DoF_vs_Kr_tau1} displays the DoF per user versus the number of receivers for a cache-aided interference network with $K_T = 20$ transmitters, where $\mu_T = 1$ and $\mu_R = 5$.
+Fig. \ref{new_fig_5} depicts the DoF per user versus the number of receivers for a cache-aided interference network with $K_T = 20$ transmitters and $\mu_R = 5$.
 As expected, an increase in the number of receivers leads to a decrease in the DoF per user, a trend evident in all curves plotted in the figure.
-Notably, due to the symmetric nature of file breaking in \cite{nader} and the linearity of \eqref{maddah}, the corresponding curve experiences a more pronounced decrease compared to the asymmetric and optimal file breaking method in \cite{Tao_Fundamental}.
-However, an IRS can potentially support a DoF per user of $1$ up to a certain increase in the number of receivers, depending on its number of elements.
+Notably, due to the symmetric nature of file breaking in \cite{nader} and the linearity of \eqref{maddah}, the corresponding curve experiences a more noticeable decrease compared to the asymmetric and optimal file breaking method in \cite{Tao_Fundamental}.
+However, an IRS can potentially support a DoF per user of $1$ up to a certain increase in the number of receivers, depending on the number of elements.
 The observed decrease in the curve is attributed to the insufficient number of elements relative to the number of users, which results in inadequate elimination of undesired cross-links.

-In Fig. \ref{fig:DoF_vs_Kr_taugeq1}, The DoF per user is presented for a network with parameters $K_T = 20$, $\mu_T = 2$, and $\mu_R = 5$.
-Similarly, as the number of receivers increases, the DoF per user decreases.
-However, the same result for the scenario with IRS occurs with a lower number of elements compared to Fig. \ref{fig:DoF_vs_Kr_tau1} since $\mu_T$ is greater.
-It is worth noting that a higher value of $\mu_T$ can delay the decline of the curve with the same number of IRS elements.

-Fig. \ref{fig:DoF_vs_t} and Fig. \ref{fig:DoF_vs_t_taugeq1} depict the DoF per user versus $\mu_R$ for a network with $K_T = 16$ transmitters and $K_R = 16$ receivers.
-In Fig. \ref{fig:DoF_vs_t}, $\mu_T = 1$, and in Fig. \ref{fig:DoF_vs_t_taugeq1}, $\mu_T = 2$.
+Fig. \ref{new_fig3} depicts the DoF per user versus $\mu_R$ for a network with $K_T = 16$ transmitters and $K_R = 16$ receivers.
 As expected, the DoF increases with an increase in $\mu_R$.
-Additionally, an increase in the number of IRS elements results in a higher DoF per user.
-Moreover, it is noteworthy that an IRS equipped with a sufficient number of elements provides greater DoF compared to existing works in the literature.
+Additionally, an increase in the number of IRS elements results in a higher DoF per user, keeping the other parameters unchanged.
+Moreover, it is noteworthy that an IRS equipped with a sufficient number of elements provides a higher DoF compared to existing works in the literature.